thephpleague/fractal/pagination.md

 fetching results.
 You can set a new cursor on your collections using the `League\Fractal\Resource\Collection::setCursor()` method.

-The cursor must implement `League\Fractal\Pagination\CursorInterface` and it's specified methods.
+The cursor must implement `League\Fractal\Pagination\CursorInterface` and its specified methods.

 Fractal currently ships with a very basic adapter: `League\Fractal\Pagination\Cursor`.
 It's really easy to use: